ThinkMarkets vs Robinhood, Updated for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-ThinkMarkets has around 1500 financial instruments while Robinhood allows you to trade around 1500 on their platform.
+ThinkMarkets allows you to trade around 3500 financial instruments while Robinhood has around 3500 financial instruments on their platform.

-The more financial instruments you can trade on the ThinkMarkets and Robinhood trading platforms the better.
+The more financial instruments you can trade on the ThinkMarkets and Robinhood platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
-Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of ThinkMarkets or Robinhood.
+Trading is all about grasping potential opportunities and you should never want to miss out on a trading opportunity due to the limitations of ThinkMarkets or Robinhood.

 ThinkMarkets and Robinhood Contact Details

-Being able to contact your broker easily is vital.
+Being able to contact an online trading platform through many ways is vital.
 ThinkMarkets and Robinhood have the following contact details and social medias that you can use.

 |